Introduction to RAW camera apps

 My conclusion about RAW camera apps

-Lightroom CC Mobile and ProCamera are easy to use and have many functions.
-Because of the modes High Dynamic Range and Long exposure with the file format RAW, I usually use Lightroom CC Mobile.
+Lightroom CC Mobile and ProCamera are easy to use and have many dslr like functions.
+Because of the modes High Dynamic Range and Long exposure with the file format RAW, I usually use the free app Lightroom CC Mobile.
 I use ProCamera to take RAW photos in quick succession with the Rapid-fire mode.
 If you are looking for a bracketing function then you could consider CameraPixels.

 Camera app downloads